-The subject site sits at the northwest corner of the Fremont Ave N and N 44th St intersection in the north Fremont neighborhood.
-The subject site comprises three existing tax parcels occupied with a single-family residence built in 1908, a single-story wood frame commercial structure built in 1961, a single-story masonry structure used as a restaurant built in 1956, as well as a surface parking lot.
-Pedestrian and vehicle access is from Fremont Ave N. The long and irregular in shape site descends north to south approximately eight feet.
+The subject site is comprised of three existing tax parcels currently developed with a single-family residence built in 1908, a single-story wood frame commercial structure built in 1961, a single-story masonry structure used as a restaurant built in 1956, as well as a surface parking lot.
+The site is long and irregular in shape and slopes downward north to south approximately eight feet.